 “Daydreamy” Inattentive ADHD traits:

-- Shy, quite, introverted, daydreamy as teenagers and adults
+- Shy, quiet, introverted, daydreamy as teenagers and adults

 - Low to normal activity levels with some crossover into anxiety-induced hyperactivity and restlessness